Jukka Raitala: Return to HJK

 On 21 December 2021, it was announced that Raitala had returned to his first professional club HJK.

+Raitala was named the player of the year after the 2022 season, by the Finnish FA Southern district, and by the coaches of his team.

+On 8 December 2023, it was announced that Raitala will leave HJK after the season, since the club's CEO Aki Riihilahti and a new sporting director Vesa Mäki announced that they saw no future for him in the club.
+Raitala, the club legend, won three Finnish Championship titles with HJK (2009, 2022, 2023).

+IF Gnistan

+On 11 December 2023, a newly promoted Veikkausliiga side Gnistan from Northern Helsinki announced the signing of Raitala.

 International career

-When Raitala was 20 years old he made his Finnish national team debut on 4 February 2009, in Tokyo in a friendly match against Japan when Stuart Baxter used him as a substitute.
+When Raitala was 20 years old he made his Finland national team debut on 4 February 2009, in Tokyo in a friendly match against Japan when Stuart Baxter used him as a substitute.
 He played his first UEFA European Championship qualification game on 3 June 2011 when Mixu Paatelainen chose him to the starting line up against San Marino in Serravalle.
 During summer 2011 he established himself as a regular in the Finland national team.

 He was also a regular in the Finnish under-21 team that qualified for the UEFA European Under-21 Football Championship final tournament in 2009.

+He was subsequently a member of the twenty-six players selected by Markku Kanerva to compete in UEFA Euro 2020, the first official international competition for the Finns.
+On 12 June 2021, he was a starter for Finland's first UEFA Euro 2020 match against Denmark.
+This encounter resulted in a 1–0 victory for Finland, but is unfortunately famous for seeing Denmark midfielder Christian Eriksen's cardiac arrest.
+Raitala competed in Finland's all three tournament matches, against Denmark, Russia and Belgium, but eventually they were eliminated from the competition in the group stage with two losses and one win.

+Raitala retired from the international football in November 2021, at the end of the 2022 FIFA World Cup qualification campaign, after making 63 international appearances for Finland.